youchen-363/esports-manager/README.md

-# Esports Competition Management System
+# Esports Tournament Management System

-Welcome to the Esports Competition Management System, a Java application designed for the efficient management of esports tournaments.
+Welcome to the Esports Tournament Management System, a Java application designed for the efficient management of esports tournaments.
 This project uses `derby.jar` for JDBC database operations.
 This JAR file is included in the project's repository on GitLab.
 The recommended IDE for this project is Eclipse.
 To run the application, follow the steps below.

 ---